by Jim Forest

 Jim Forest began his association with Dorothy Day in 1961, when he moved to New York City to join the Catholic Worker community there.
 A recent convert to Catholicism, he had been discharged from the U.S. Navy as a conscientious objector.

-Nearly 30 years earlier Day, together with Peter Maurin, began a Depression-era newspaper called The Catholic Worker.
+In i933, Dorothy Day, at the suggestion of Peter Maurin, began a Depression-era newspaper called The Catholic Worker.
 And from this early collaboration an entire movement was born—the Catholic Worker movement, which has become well known for its houses of hospitality for people in need and for its strong stance against injustice and violence.

 * * *